Which place is cheaper, Dijon or Nantes?

 Backpackers and budget travelers should spend more time in Nantes than Dijon if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Nantes.

-In Nantes, many people enjoy the shopping and museums that this beautiful destination offers.
+In Nantes, many people enjoy the shopping and museums that this vibrant destination offers.
 Lots of people come for the food.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 Many travelers enjoy the museums and nightlife when visiting the destination of Dijon.
 But since there are so many activities, you'll likely want to spend more than one day exploring.